 Because parents work, chauffeur their children around and take care of their home, it’s common to feel left out of the social circle.
-But when your child participates in a summer program, you too can develop a sense of community with the fellow parents and guardians.
-You can discuss ways to support your kids and share ideas of how to continue their training.
+But when your child participates in a summer program, you, too, can develop a sense of community with the fellow parents and guardians.
+You can discuss ways to support your kids and share ideas on how to continue their training.

 More Than Improving at a Sport

 When you register your child for a sports camp, you may have the initial intention of helping them improve their skills.
 Your daughter may play basketball and take part in gymnastics, and your son may play baseball and have fun learning about horseback riding.
 And while enhancing your child’s skills is the ultimate objective in sports camps, the benefits are more profound than meets the eye.
 For example, building relationships, learning valuable interpersonal skills and staying active and healthy are additional aspects your child can gain.

 For a more in-depth look at how sports camps can make a positive impact on children, refer to the following benefits:

 It’s no secret that childhood obesity is a growing problem within our country.
 As children become more addicted to technology, their lives become more sedentary and less active.
 In fact, childhood obesity has more than tripled in last 30 years according to the Centers for Disease Control and Prevention.
 If a child has an inactive lifestyle relating to online gaming, watching TV, playing video games and checking social media, they can accrue severe health problems.